 The Leica M-mount rangefinder film cameras garnered a special spot in the history of photography.
 One reason is due to the fact that it was Leica who initially released the 35mm film revolution.
-Aside from that, the M3 was the first M-mount rangefinder camera made by Leica that was responsible for starting a popular line of photographic tools used by both amateurs and commercial photographers for years.
+Aside from that, the M3 was the first M-mount rangefinder camera made by Leica that was responsible for starting a popular line of photographic tools used by both amateurs and commercial photographers for years, especially with wedding film and photography.
 Lastly, the M-mount lenses made by Leica were regarded as the best lenses for 35mm film cameras.
 We will take a close look at the best M-mount film cameras in history, but this is not exclusively by Leica alone.

 List of 6 Best M-Mount Film Cameras